kodexa-labs/aws-eks-cdk/README.md

 # Purpose of this repository

-This repository will be useful if you are looking to get started with an instance of Kodexa from AWS Marketplace.
-It will create a VPC with an EKS cluster in place ready for the marketplace helm deployment.
+This repository will be useful if you are looking to get started with an instance of Kodexa from the Amazon Web Services (AWS) Marketplace.
+It will create a Virtual Private Cloud (VPC) with an Elastic Kubernetes Service (EKS) cluster in place ready for the marketplace helm deployment.

-Note: At the end of this document are two important items:
+At the end of this document are two important items:

-1. How to destroy the EKS cluster that you created (to stop spending $$)
+- How to destroy the EKS cluster that you created (to stop spending $$), and
-1. The link you need to follow to deploy Kodexa to the EKS Cluster you will be creating.
+- The link you need to follow to deploy Kodexa to the EKS Cluster you will be creating.

 In essence, the process is:

-- install your Prerequisites for a AWS EKS deploy.
+1. Install your Prerequisites for a AWS EKS deploy.
-- deploy an AWS EKS clusters
+1. Deploy an AWS EKS clusters
-- install Prerequisites for a Kodexa deploy
+1. Install Prerequisites for a Kodexa deploy
-- deploy Kodexa into the AWS cluster
+1. Deploy Kodexa into the AWS cluster

 # Assumptions